NicolasHug/nicolashug.github.io/_posts/2017-06-14-matrix_facto_1.md

 <img src="{{ site.url }}/assets/mf_post/faces/face_9/anim.gif">

 Here is what's going on.
-Each of the 400 original faces (i.e. each of the 400 original vectors) can be expressed as a (linear) combination of the creepy guys.
+Each of the 400 original faces (i.e. each of the 400 original rows of the matrix) can be expressed as a (linear) combination of the creepy guys.
 That is, we can express the first original face (i.e. its pixel values) as a little bit of the first creepy guy,  plus a little bit of the second creepy guy, plus a little bit of third, etc. until the last creepy guy.
 The